top of page

 A dedicated educational zone focusing on the greatest modern threat to UK pollinators: the Yellow-Legged Asian Hornet (YLH).

-• The Invader: Specimens of the YLH - the Yellow-Legged Asian Hornet (Vespa velutina) displayed alongside our native European Hornet.
-We teach guests how to identify the YLH.
+• The UK Invader: Specimens of the YLH are displayed alongside our native European Hornet, allowing visitors to learn clear visual identifiers

-• The World's Largest Bee: Wallace’s Giant Bee (Megachile pluto), a living legend of entomology, thought extinct for decades until its rediscovery.
+• The World's Largest Bee: Wallace’s Giant Bee (Megachile pluto), first "discovered" in 1858 but thought to be extinct for decades until its dramatic rediscovery in 2019.
+To local communities, it was never lost.

 A look at the complex, often macabre reproductive strategies of the insect world.
 These are the real-life inspiration for science fiction horror.

 • The Zombie Maker: The Emerald Cockroach Wasp (Ampulex compressa).
-Interpretive panels explain how this jewel-toned wasp performs "brain surgery" on a cockroach, stinging it in a precise neural spot to remove its free will before leading it to a burrow like a pet on a leash.
+We learn how this jewel-toned wasp performs "brain surgery" on a cockroach, stinging it in a precise neural spot to remove its free will before leading it to a burrow like a pet on a leash.

 • The Tarantula Slayer: The Tarantula Hawk Wasp (Pepsis grossa).
 A display highlighting the sheer power required to hunt tarantulas, dragging them to a burrow to serve as a living larder for a single egg.

-• The Honey Thief: The Death’s-head Hawkmoth (Acherontia atropos), famous for the skull-like marking on its thorax.
+• Chemical Mimicry: The Death’s-head Hawkmoth, famous for the skull-like marking on its thorax.
 Displays explain its mastery of chemical camouflage, allowing it to slip past guard bees and raid hives for honey.

 • Evolutionary Mimicry: Interpretive displays on Batesian and Müllerian Mimicry, demonstrating how harmless species (like hoverflies) gain protection by visually mimicking the warning colours of dangerous wasps and hornets.